Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/10-incredible-facts-about-diego-velazquez.md

 Velázquez had a close relationship with King Philip IV, who appreciated and protected him.
 In 1658, the king awarded him the habit of the Order of Santiago, one of the most prestigious in Spain.
 This is a distinction that was awarded to knights who had demonstrated their valor and nobility.
 Velázquez added the Order of Santiago to his self-portrait in the painting "Las Meninas", as a symbol of his honor and status.

 ![](https://img2.rtve.es/i/?w=1600&i=1630997276806.jpg)
+*Velázquez with the Cross of Santiago in the painting of Las Meninas.*

 **8. He died of a fever after painting the king**